 At the end of 2020, 11 LNG refueling stations for automobile transport were in operatins in the Urals, as well as North-Western, Central and Volga Federal Districts of Russia.
 These stations are located on the main federal highways, in cities and on the territory of industrial enterprises and allow to provide clean-burning fuel to commercial and municipal transport, as well as heavy haul and highway trucks.

 Sales on international markets

-In the reporting year, we increased LNG deliveries to Asia-Pacific countries, including shipments via the Northern Sea Route (NSR).
-During the 2019 summer navigation period, 17 cargoes (1.2 mmt of LNG) were shipped from Yamal LNG along the NSR to the Asian Pacific market, which is more than four times higher than in the previous year.
-The use of the NSR eastbound enables the Company to reduce shipping times and costs, a key importance to develop our licenses and fields on the Yamal and Gydan peninsulas.
+In 2020, we increased LNG deliveries to Asia-Pacific countries, including shipments via the NSR.
+During the 2020 summer navigation period, 34 cargoes (2.4 mmt of LNG) were shipped from Yamal LNG along the NSR to the Asian Pacific market, representing a two fold increase compared with the previous year.
+The use of the NSR eastbound in comparison with the traditional route through the Suez Canal enables the Company to reduce shipping times by 40% and decrease the transportation cost, a key importance to develop our licenses and fields on the Yamal and Gydan peninsulas.

 NOVATEK’s broader strategy as a natural gas and LNG producer implies greater involvement in further development of natural gas as a motor fuel both in Russia and abroad.
 This market segment represents significant growth potential in the context of increasingly stringent environmental standards.
 Compared to diesel, LNG provides for a significant reduction of emissions of nitrogen oxides, carbon dioxide and almost complete elimination of particulate matter emissions.